aklivity/zilla-examples/asyncapi.http.kafka.proxy/README.md

 ```

 Copy the location, and create a `GET` async request using the location as the path.
-Note that the response will not return until you complete the following step to produce the response with `kcat`.
+Note that the response will not return until you complete the following step to produce the response with `kafkacat`.

 ```bash
 curl -v --location 'http://localhost:7114/customer;cid={correlationId}' \